Felvaldes/Felvaldes/README.md

 ## 👥 Contact
-- if you want to contact me for any oportunity feel free to send an email to: valdesfeli11@gmail.com
+- if you want to contact me for any oportunity, feel free to send an email to: valdesfeli11@gmail.com

 # Thanks for watching, have a nice day.